GinoMoses/mfetch/README.md

 # supported systems
 Currently supported systems are
 - `Arch Linux`

-Note that mfetch might still work on unsopported linux distros, but information like the number of packages might be invalid/missing
+Note that mfetch should have the error handling required for it to work on unsupported systems, but some infromaton will not be displayed

 # installation

-#TODO
+# TODO